tenrintsutaki/Independent-Query-Sampling/README.md

 ## Week 3

 ### Done:
-- Finish the initial version of checking canonical nodes in efficient way
+- Finish the initial version of "Finding canonical nodes in efficient way"
 - Finish the search function of the BST (update val of each node)
 - Do the basic experiment of sampling

 ### Problems:
 - "Edge cases" for the checking canonical nodes
+- Verify the method of sampling experiment.